ruangsiriluw/ruangsiriluw/README.md

 - 👋 Hi, I’m Wanida
 - 👀 I’m interested in everything
 - 🌱 I’m currently learning R and Python3
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on managing data related to Healthcare and pharmaceutical studies
-- 📫 How to reach me ...
+- 📫

 <!---
 ruangsiriluw/ruangsiriluw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.